ballerina-platform/module-ballerina-yaml/docs/spec/spec.md

 _Edition_: Swan Lake

 ## Introduction
-This is the specification for the Yaml standard library of [Ballerina language](https://ballerina.io/), which provides APIs to convert a YAML configuration file to json, and vice-versa.
-The module supports both the functions of read and write either a single YAML document or a YAML stream.
+This is the specification for the Yaml standard library of [Ballerina language](https://ballerina.io/), which provides APIs to convert a YAML configuration file to JSON, and vice-versa.
+The module supports both the functions of reading and writing either a single YAML document or a YAML stream.

 The Yaml library specification has evolved and may continue to evolve in the future.
-The released versions of the specification can be found under the relevant Github tag.
+The released versions of the specification can be found under the relevant GitHub tag.

 If you have any feedback or suggestions about the library, start a discussion via a [GitHub issue](https://github.com/ballerina-platform/ballerina-standard-library/issues) or in the [Discord server](https://discord.gg/ballerinalang).
 Based on the outcome of the discussion, the specification and implementation can be updated.
 Community feedback is always welcome.
 Any accepted proposal, which affects the specification is stored under `/docs/proposals`.
 Proposals under discussion can be found with the label `type/proposal` in GitHub.